 Why Texting and Driving is So Dangerous

-How to Stop Texting and Driving
+How To Stop the Madness of Texting and Driving

-These are common-sense practices that could eliminate one-fourth of all auto accidents and save thousands of lives every year simply by changing one behavior.
+These are common-sense practices that could eliminate one-fourth of all auto accidents and save thousands of lives every year simply by changing a few behaviors.
 That’s a texting and driving statistic that everyone should know about!

 At Fix Auto, we urge you to be more thoughtful before you get behind the wheel.
 Put your cell phone away and leave it there until you reach your destination.
 There’s no text message so important that it’s worth risking your life and the lives of others on the road.
 Please drive safely and text-free!